kpardew/BAbySH/README.md

 # BAbySH
 This is a very small and somewhat fast Linux shell.
 You can help make it smaller and faster.
+I am not using the word faster to refer to something that is measurable by standard benchmarks.
+I'm referring to the low level tricks that can help save clock cycles.
+If you are making one of these improvements, it will be obvious in the PR.
+I am user the word smaller to simply refer to lines of code.
+This was as terse as I could get it but, again, I know there are some tricks I don't know about that will shave off a few lines at a time.

 Rules:
 1) No new functions